 As it was for many, 2020 was an exceptionally challenging year for our UK staff who moved to remote working from mid-March.
 In order to make the transition as easy and seamless as possible, our focus was to create a positive and flexible working environment and encourage a good work-life balance.
 We provided mental health training and offered wellbeing days so that staff were able to take a day off in addition to their normal annual leave.
-For those who needed access to our offices, we provided a safe Volunteers Rodney Maxwell and Rose Skillen help out at Concern's newly opened shop on Belfast's Antrim Road.
-Photo: Darren Vaughan / Concern Worldwide workplace with protocols in place to ensure essential tasks and necessary maintenance could take place.
+For those who needed access to our offices, we provided a safe workplace with protocols in place to ensure essential tasks and necessary maintenance could take place.